How to explain endometriosis to a man? Things you wish you knew sooner!

 A word of advice!

 To speed up the process of her diagnosis, you – the man – have to go with your partner to her GP and hospital appointments.

 Whenever a man is by the woman’s side, she is being taken seriously.
 If additionally, you confirm her symptoms, she will skip a few years of pain and other struggles.

-Unfortunately, we still live in the society where men don’t take women’s problems seriously.
-BE THERE MY MAN!
+Unfortunately, we still live in a society where men don’t take women’s problems seriously.
+BE THERE, MY MAN!

 There is no cure!

 There’s no point in dwelling about it, so, in a nutshell…